Lootera: Critical reception

 Critic Taran Adarsh of Bollywood Hungama gave the film 4 on a scale of 5 and wrote, "On the whole, Lootera is an intrinsically earnest and profoundly heartwarming story that stays in your heart.
 An absolute must for those who love romantic films or are romantic at heart.
 This one's a cinematic gem!".
 Raja Sen of Rediff rated 5/5 stars and noted, "Lootera is a gorgeous, gorgeous film, one that uses its period setting affectionately, with loving detail, and not exploitatively, as our cinema is wont to do."
 Meena Iyer of The Times of India assigned the film 4 out of 5 and noted, "Lootera is a love saga of yore."
 She added, "You may find this film boring if state-of-the-art, slow romance is not your idea of a movie outing."
 Deccan Herald gave four stars and stated, "Lootera is a flawed gem filled with moments of glorious emotions.
 The storytelling shows the hands of a masterly visionary who tends to dither in moments of deep drama.
 But then there is Sonakshi Sinha, who makes you forget all the blemishes in this unforgettable tragedy."
 Manohar Basu of Koimoi gave it 4/5 stars, commenting that "Lootera is one film that will overwhelm you.
 Vikramaditya Motwane has given a seraphic piece that glorifies cinema itself.
 The narrative is framed on a devastative tapestry and the film's climax knots up calamitously that will keep one absorbed."
 Saibal Chatterjee of NDTV gave it 4/5 and wrote, "An epic canvas, a quiet love story, a cops-and-robbers drama and an impressively sophisticated storytelling style: Lootera has all this and much more.
 In short, Lootera is a Bollywood miracle – a rare Mumbai film that is mounted on a lavish scale and yet dares not to play by the established norms of the marketplace."
 Critic Mayank Shekhar wrote, "God is in the detail, so is a good film–this is director Vikramaditya Motwane's second."
 Deepanjana Pal for Firstpost noted, "Lootera fumbles as a love story and without this pivot, Pakhi and Varun's story wobbles awkwardly.
 For instance, you have to wonder how loving a relationship is when a woman learns the man she loves has been shot, but doesn't ask him anything about his injury."

-Box-Office
+Box office

 India

 Lootera had a bumper opening at multiplexes and collected around ₹310.0 million on its opening day.
 The film amassed a total of almost ₹950 million over its opening weekend.
 The film's collections were excellent on weekdays and it collected around ₹1.25 billion in its opening week.
 Prior to its Japanese release, its final total finished around ₹4.60 billion nett.